What Is the Purpose of a Water Heater Expansion Tank?

 • Seals and gaskets within the water heater itself

-Without this pressure relief, over time, these components can fail, resulting in leaks, broken pipes, or a damaged water heater.
+Without this pressure relief provided by an expansion tank for water heater systems, over time, these components can fail, resulting in leaks, broken pipes, or a damaged water heater.

 How Does Thermal Expansion Occur in Water Heaters?